mensly/4dttt/README.md

 # 4D Tic-Tac-Toe

 A 4D Tic-Tac-Toe game played on a 3×3×3×3 hypercube (81 positions total).
-Supports up to 5 players, with AI bots for training and gameplay.
+Supports 4-5 players (minimum 4 required), with AI bots for training and gameplay.

 ## Phase 1: Python Offline Script (Complete)